Skip to main content

 Using Example Workflows

-Instead of building your own workflow from scratch, you can use pre-built workflows in example_workflows/:
+Instead of building your own workflow from scratch, use our pre-built example with two workflows:

 docker run -d -p 6333:6333 qdrant/qdrant